Juan Emilio Viguié: Romance Tropical

+During the 1960s, Viguié helped a young Efraín López Neris get a camera, with which he filmed the pilot for La cámara cómica.

 Disillusioned, Viguié discontinued making commercial films.
 Instead he directed all his energies to "Viguié News" and continued to make news documentaries.
 In September 1966, Viguié died in his home in San Juan.

 The whereabouts of the original reels of the film is a mystery.
 Although for years many people sought to locate the missing film, it seemed as if it had met the fate of so many movies from that era, relegated to a few photos, a poster and newspaper articles from its initial release.

 However in 2017, eighty-three years after its release, a copy of the film was finally found at the UCLA Film & Television Archive, where its director Jan-Cristopher Horak, in conjunction with the Puerto Rico Culture Institute, confirmed its authenticity.

 The restored copy of the film had its big screen premiere for the first time in more than 80 years on November 4, 2017 at the Billy Wilder Theater in Los Angeles as part of UCLA Film and Television Archive’s ongoing exhibition Recuerdos de un cine en español: Latin American Cinema in Los Angeles, 1930-1960.

 In its home Puerto Rico, the film's big screen premiere was organized and presented on September 24, 2020 by Viguié's own descendants who have carried on in his filmmaking footsteps - his grandson John E. Viguié III and great-grandchildren Stephanie, Michelle, and Jon-Emile Viguié (collectively known as TheRaccoonteurs.com).
 The screening took place in private event at CinemaBar 1950s movie theater in Old San Juan.